robosense2025/track2/README.md

 5 - pause           # newly added action for pausing without movement
 ```

-This action space is fully backward-compatible with Phase I methods.
+The two new actions (4-move_backward, 5-pause) are optional.
+Teams can continue using only actions 0-3 from Phase 1.
+Therefore, the action space is fully backward-compatible with Phase 1, ensuring smooth transition for existing methods.

 ### 5. How can I test my submission locally?